EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 The different methods (signature, static DH, symmetric) use the same cipher suites, but some algorithms are not used in some methods.
 The EDHOC signature algorithm and the EDHOC signature algorithm curve are not used when EDHOC is authenticated with static DH and symmetric keys.

-Party U need to have a list of cipher suites it supports in order of decreasing preference.
-Party V need to have a list of cipher suites it supports.
+The Initiator need to have a list of cipher suites it supports in order of decreasing preference.
+The Responder need to have a list of cipher suites it supports.

 ## Auxiliary Data